 Belowground functional traits of plants as drivers of biodiversity and ecosystem functions

-Roots are necessary for plants to take up water and soil nutrients, they also protect soil from erosion and store atmospheric carbon in the soil.
+Roots are necessary for plants to take up water and soil nutrients; they also protect soil from erosion and store atmospheric carbon in the soil.
 However, they are difficult to study because of their entanglement with the soil matrix, and were long thought to be mirrored by the aboveground parts of plant.
-As such, tall plants should have deep root systems and fast-growing leaves should be associated with fast-growing roots.
-Though these relationships between above- and belowground exist in a certain extent, recent advances indicate that there is also decoupling because of different evolutionary pressures within the two compartments.
-We still know little about the role of roots in the functioning of ecosystems, how the environment and soil fertility select for particular root systems.
-What are the root characteristics (root traits) of common and invasive species compared to rare species is also unknown.
+As such, tall plants should have deep root systems, and fast-growing leaves should be associated with fast-growing roots.
+Though these relationships between above- and belowground exist to a certain extent, recent advances indicate that there is also decoupling due to different evolutionary pressures within the two compartments.
+We still know little about the role of roots in the functioning of ecosystems, or how the environment and soil fertility select particular root systems.
+What the root characteristics (not traits) of common and invasive species are compared to rare species is also unknown.

 In this project, we try to understand how root traits of grassland plants vary according to the environment in German grassland and how they influence the commonness of plants.

 We grew 242 grassland species in individual pots in controlled conditions to measure root traits related to their morphology, anatomy, rooting depth, and colonisation by mycorrhiza.
 We then relate these quantitative characteristics to other biological parameters in databases to find associations between root characteristics and biodiversity patterns.